SeismicSoundLab/academic-kickstart/content/learningunits/4_humaninducedeqs/index.md

 In some cases, hydrocarbon and geothermal heat extraction processes cause earthquakes.
 Listening to various settings where these occur clearly conveys the differences between human-induced and tectonic earthquakes, and raises many interesting societal questions.

 Wastewater from shale gas extraction by "fracking" is toxic enough that most states will not allow it to be stored or disposed of in-state.
 Oklahoma and Ohio permitted wastewater to be injected deep in the ground.
 The injection occurs at high pressure so that the fluid flow deep into some deep layer in the crust and will stay.

+[add crust block image here]

-However, the fluid encountered some old faults that hadnt moved in millions of years.
+However, the fluid encountered some old faults that haven't moved in millions of years.
 The pressurized fluid reactivates these old faults and causes earthquakes where there hadn't been in our recorded history:

 {{< vimeo 186029718 >}}